Philip S. Low

 Acceleration of Bone Fracture Repair

 Because these novel technologies deliver the bone healing agents specifically to the fracture surface, avoiding uptake by healthy bones and other tissues, they can be systemically administered without altering any healthy bones or causing toxicity to normal organs.
-Moreover, their abilities to reduce fracture healing times in half while creating a healed bone that is much stronger than the prefractured bone suggest that they might find a diversity of applications.
+Moreover, their abilities to reduce fracture healing times in half while creating a healed bone that is stronger than the never-broken bone suggest that the technologies might find a diversity of applications.
 Indeed, most of the possible indications below have been demonstrated in animal models: